rosalierazonable/rosalierazonable/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Learning while exploring new software technologies in hopes that I can develop software solutions for the society.
-- 🎓 &nbsp; BS Computer Science 4th-year student at University of the Philippines - Cebu.
+- 🎓 &nbsp; Graduated with BS in Computer Science at the University of the Philippines - Cebu.
 - 💼 &nbsp; Data Scientist at N-PAX Philippines Inc.
 - 💼 &nbsp; Project Data Analyst at PJLhuillier Group of Companies (Cebuana).
 - 💼 &nbsp; Former Software Engineer Intern at Alliance Software Incorporated.